A website devoted to teaching/playing/composing for/ the King of Instruments

 There are a few other tips which can prove helpful for playing hymns printed with the words of the hymn occupying wide space between the upper and lower staves:

 2. If possible, take mental note of which verse you're playing without actually following the text.
-In this case you can concentrate on playing the music only.

-The 4 voice settings of the Bach Chorales may be tried for sight reading exercise when the sight reader is more advanced.
+The 4 voice settings of the Bach Chorales may be tried for exercise when the sight reading is further advanced.
 This will be found more challenging than sight reading hymns in 4 parts from the hymn book because Bach's voice lines are advanced, more independent, and sometimes cross (bass with tenor, tenor with alto, and alto with soprano).
 This, once again, is choral music, not organ music, which Bach has arranged from the Lutheran hymn book of his day to be playable at a keyboard instrument, but still there are some things about this music that can have us wondering why he wrote it like he did -- isolated passages where we might find all 4 lines moving in similar motion, consecutive 5ths and octaves, frustrated leading notes (7th scale degrees functioning as leading tones which fail to resolve by rising a half step to the tonic -- at final cadences these sometimes fall to the 5th scale degree), and even stretches of a 10th which are impossible for those with small hands to perform at a keyboard, as written.
 Still, all Western music schools immerse their students in these chorale settings as soon as they enter their course of instruction, considering them to be the foundation stone of Western music education.
 Many of the tunes found in these chorales are ancient modal melodies which Bach harmonized in the major/minor system, thus creating a kind of hybrid piece connecting the Renaissance modes with what we understand today as tonal harmony [See blog, Modal Harmony].
+One of the best editions of these chorales is J.S.
+Bach 413 Chorales, edited by Christopher Czarnecki.
+The entire Bach school of music education is, in many ways, contained within the pages of this well organized, spiral bound book in which just about every chorale harmonization in it occupies just one page.

 NOTE: In 2019 Google Doodle created its first ever Artificial Intelligence (AI) powered Doodle to encourage even the less musically-inclined to create Bach-like melodies of their own.
 Users working with their own browser can now begin to compose a 2-measure melody in the top line treble staff for the mini band to play, which then transforms with the press of a button, adding an alto, tenor, and bass line in Bach's signature baroque music style to make a 4-part texture.
 This type of machine learning is a process of teaching a computer to come up with its own answers by showing it a lot of examples.
 By teaching the computer to recognize note patterns it is then instructed to fill in 3 additional voices below any top line that the user invents.
 The model used here was trained on 306 of Bach's Chorale harmonizations, since developers felt that this music had "all the rules" for how to write good harmonies and melodies baked-in, providing a really good mission resource for learning music.
 The fact that this music is also a veritable instruction manual for how to go about breaking all the so-called rules and getting away with it also was evidently part of the premise for this project.
 The developers' hope is that this new Doodle, called "Auto-Bach," will allow people to feel like they can dream a little more about what they can do musically in the future.
 It's chief value for the new organist seems to be in its ability to provide examples which help sharpen the eye to look for things the Doodle is doing that replicate any mysterious quirks we know the composer "baked into" the model himself (e.g., impossible stretches for small hands, frustrated leading notes, all voices moving in similar motion, consecutive 5ths and octaves) -- and to look for anything else the Doodle may choose to introduce into a 4-part harmony which might be improved upon, such as premature modulations (before the tonic tonality is firmly established) or any dissonant minor 2nds which it may set up between adjacent voices.

 A very good place to practice sight reading on two staves is with the first two Volumes of The Liturgical Organist, edited and arranged (during the 1940's) by Rev. Carlo Rossini who was serving then as organist and choirmaster of St. Paul's Cathedral in Pittsburgh.
 This series of books, an anthology of music by various composers, consists of 7 Volumes with Volume 1 comprising easy pieces and Volume 2 rated easy-medium.
 The remaining Volumes are rated medium with Volume 6 containing longer compositions.
-THE MUSIC IN VOLUMES 1 AND 2 ARE IMPORTANT FOR THE EMERGING ORGANIST TO HAVE.
+THE MUSIC IN VOLUMES 1 AND 2 ARE VERY HELPFUL TO THE EMERGING ORGANIST.
 These are short, tuneful, in fairly long note values, and are immediately useful for shorter situations and time requirements.
 Each section focuses on a specific key (major, then relative minor) and can be easily repeated -- or, the organist can turn to the next piece as they flow well and are arranged that way (by key).
 None of them are sourced, and some seem to be transcriptions even when not labeled as such (the only information given for each selection is a composer, key, and tempo marking).
 While a very large cross section of composers is represented in these 7 Volumes the music contains a lot of accidentals which gives it a particular feel -- a chromaticism which tends to reinforce that attribute of organists to continually stretch what they can do tonally by stepping outside the comfort zone of the diatonic scale -- something which also makes these little pieces good models for improvisation.

 The 30 Short and Easy Preludes (in all major and minor keys for Organ manualiter or harmonium) Op.
 48 by Joseph Renner, jun. might also be consulted for additional sight reading material on 2 staves.
 Renner, a lesser known German composer whose career straddled the late 19th and early 20th centuries, served as organist at the Cathedral of Regensburg and developed a compositional style based on that of his teacher Joseph Rheinberger and the Munich School.
 While these pieces, if learned, would have a number of useful applications, each piece from this collection occupies only one page and mostly proceeds in longer note values, thus suiting them for sight reading practice.